DHTMLX/gantt-docs/data/api/gantt_task_class_template.md

 @short:specifies the CSS class that will be applied to task bars

 @params:
 - start		Date		the date when a task is scheduled to begin
 - end		Date		the date when a task is scheduled to be completed
 - task		object	 	the task object

 @example:
-gantt.templates.task_class=function(start, end, task){return "";};
+gantt.templates.task_class = function(start, end, task){return "";};

 @template:	api_template